Age Grade Competitions - up to Under 18's - Dorset Wiltshire Rugby Football Union

 Referees

-All Clubs have one or more Referee Contacts registered with the Society who receive notification of all appointments.
-They can also log onto WhostheRef to check whether a referee has been appointed.
-Competition Managers do not have access to information about referee appointments.
+Confirmation of referees: All Clubs have one or more Referee Contacts registered with the Society who receive notification of all appointments.
+They can also log onto “WhostheRef” to check whether a referee has been appointed.
+Appointments must be confirmed with the referee by Thursday preceding the fixture

 1. Ideally the referee appointed will be qualified but they must at a minimum have the competence and experience to referee the game safely and fairly.

-2. Ideally the referee appointed should be neutral – i.e., not from either club.
+2. Ideally the referee appointed should be neutral – i.e. not from either club.

 3. If this is not possible than the next best option is to use a home club referee who normally works with a different group.